 Prehistoric Africa: Man-apes live boring, ordinary lives, nothing different than other animals.
 But one morning they find a mysterious black monolith in front of their cave, left by an alien civilization.
 Fascinated by its perfection, they get inspired to use bones as tools and weapons, become intelligent and gain dominance over other man-apes tribes.
 2001: Astronauts have discovered another monolith on the Moon and realized it is sending signals towards Jupiter.
 A space ship, Discovery One, is sent to that planet to find the last monolith.
 During the journey, computer HAL 9000, a perfect tool, starts showing signals of malfunction and kills every astronaut, except Dave, who manages to disable it.
 Having reached the final monolith, Dave has been transported to a room beyond time and space.
 There the monolith turns him into a "Star child", a superior being, completing the evolution of humanity.

 There are some unwritten rules about what a good film should contain.
 It should have a deep character development.
 Have a dynamic and logical story.
 Have elements of humor and emotions to keep the viewers attention.
 Not be too long.
-"2001: A Space Odyssey" does not follow any of those rules—among others, the main protagonist, played by Keir Dullea, does not show up until almost an hour into the film—and it still became a brilliant film, a masterpiece of symbolical films—it is stripped of any kind of action, plot, emotions, suspense or gimmicks that remain the viewers' attention, and all it has is style.
+"2001: A Space Odyssey" does not follow any of those rules—among others, the main protagonist, played by Keir Dullea, does not show up until almost an hour (!) into the film—and it still became a brilliant film, a masterpiece of symbolical films—it is stripped of any kind of action, plot, emotions, suspense or gimmicks that remain the viewers' attention, and all it has is style.
 In a lot of the long scenes the viewer will think; "This should be boring, this should be uninteresting", but it is not, it is entirely fascinating.
-In many ways, "2001" is actually an experimental film and a silent film in one—the first dialogue appears some 25 minutes into the film, and throughout the film words are reduced to the minimum—in which the themes and messages can only be detected subconsciously, not consciously.
-For instance, the legendary sequence in which the ape-man uses a bone as a tool and "discovers" intelligence, accompanied by Richard Strauss' musical poem "Also sprach Zarathustra", is a perfect poetry about crossing limitations.
+In many ways, "2001" is actually an experimental film and a silent film in one—the first dialogue appears some 25 minutes into the film, and throughout the film words are reduced to the minimum—in which the themes and messages can only be detected subconsciously, not consciously, in a colossal narrative scope that spans the entire human history.
+For instance, the legendary prehistoric sequence in which ancestor ape-man uses a bone as a tool and "discovers" intelligence, changing the course of history on the planet, accompanied by Richard Strauss' musical poem "Also sprach Zarathustra", is perfect poetry about crossing limitations.

 Grade:++++